Decoding Gray Matter: large-scale analysis of brain cell morphometry to inform microstructural modeling of diffusion MR signals: Introduction

-To design sensible biophysical models and appropriate dMRI acquisitions for GM, it is critical to identify which relevant microstructural features of the complex GM tissue can be measured, how they can be estimated accurately and how such estimates can be validated.
-It is also very helpful to identify the typical values of such relevant features.
+Building accurate dMRI models for GM requires a fundamental understanding of its microstructural features.
+Key questions remain: what morphological properties influence the dMRI signal?
+How can they be measured reliably?
+How should these properties guide model development?
 With cellular morphology varying by cell type as well as brain region, there is a necessity for a thorough analysis of characteristics based on these criteria.
-Whilst substantial effort has been put towards the fine characterisation of WM axonal morphology there is yet to be the same level of in-depth analysis dedicated to GM cellular morphology.

-Here we aim to correct this imbalance with a comprehensive analysis of GM cellular morphology, looking at structural and topological morphology, and shape descriptors of over 3,500 real three-dimensional reconstructions from mouse, rat, monkey, and human brain cortex.
+Here, we aim to correct this imbalance with a comprehensive analysis of GM cellular morphology, looking at structural and topological morphology, and shape descriptors of 11,850 real three-dimensional (3D) reconstructions from mouse, rat, monkey, and human brain cortex.
+To complement the statistical analysis, we provide 50 high resolution 3D surface meshes for each cell type and species; fully compatible with Monte Carlo simulators, offering a valuable resource for the modelling community.

-The paper is organized as following.
-We first provide quantitative information on the anatomy of brain GM tissue at the cellular scale, which is the primary target for microstructure imaging through dMRI.
+The paper is organized as follows.
+We first provide quantitative information on the anatomy of brain GM tissue at the cellular scale.
 We characterize the morphology of neural cells using structural, topological and shape descriptors.
-We then review the range of dMRI measurements and biophysical models available to probe this anatomy and highilight limitations and caveats, ultimately providing guidelines on how to model dMRI signals in GM.
+We then review the range of dMRI measurements and biophysical models available to probe this anatomy and highlight limitations and caveats, ultimately providing guidelines on how to model GM microstructure from dMRI signals.